kost/httpupload/README.md

 wget -O- --method=PUT --body-file=file.txt http://localhost:8000/file.txt
 ```

-For obvious reasons, you have to use following for PHP files:
+For obvious reasons, you have to use following for PHP server:
 ```
 curl -F 'file[]=@file.txt' http://localhost:8000/
 ```